Mistakes we make posting on Instagram

 Follow these simple tips and you’ll grow your followers but remember there are no short cuts to getting 1000 new followers every week you have to put in the leg work apply our simple rules to get results.

-- Avoid following random accounts that are set up for the sole purpose of follow/unfollow.
+Avoid following random accounts that are set up for the sole purpose of follow/unfollow.
 These are usually bogus accounts operated by unscrupulous companies using people to act as real followers.
 You don’t need them only Follow the accounts that you genuinely like and appreciate – even if they don’t follow back thats okay.
-Best to have genuine followers that are engaged and interacting rather than just liking.
+It’s better to have genuine followers that are engaged and interacting rather than just ‘liking’.
 It’s all about quality verses quantity as is the rule for most content you post online.

 Comments are good for algorithms and because the algorithm’s look for engagement they are looking for people’s comments, so make sure you write captions that are conversation starters.
 Might sound cheesy but remember to insert a call to action (CTA).
 Eg “what are your thoughts on?”, or “Pls double click”

-- Use hashtags properly.
-We use hashtags to “mark” your photos or graphics so that people want more of what was posted can find that post.
+Use hashtags properly.
+Hashtags are used to “mark” photos, articles and graphics so everyone can find that post.
 For example you post an photo of your classic car restoration or repair – you could marker that post with a hashtag like as #Porsche911Restoration.
 Apply some common sense you don’t want to use hashtags that are too general like classicCarRestoration.
 In other words If there are a million people using #classicCarRestoration it will be swallowed up in the a pool of a million people.
-General rule of thumb we can use upto 30 hashtags on each post but.
+General rule of thumb we can use up to 30 hashtags on each post but.

 It’s normal to see yoyo effects of followers increasing and decreasing, but if you are persistent and keep posting quality content that engages with your (real not fake) audience then the algorithms will recognise this and you will be rewarded.
 Aim for over 2000 followers to see some traction, then you’ll see a cascading effect.